 Book a Trip to Somewhere New

 Breaking up makes you feel lonely, so one of the best ways is to have a change of environment.
-Take out your passport and fly to a new destination and have some adventure.
+Take your passport and travel to a new destination and have some adventure.

 Adopt A Pet